From BR Bullpen

 In one of baseball's most controversial, daring and historical trades, after the 1959 season, Cleveland Indians General Manager and master trader "Frantic Frankie" Lane traded A.L. home-run champion Rocky Colavito to Detroit for popular Kuenn, who was the reigning batting champion.
 Indian fans were outraged, since Rocky was their "Bobby-Socks" hero.
 Later, Kuenn played with distinction for the San Francisco Giants.
 However, his sterling career was in a slow, gradual decline after leaving Detroit.
 Only twice more did he hit .300.

 After his playing career ended, Kuenn joined the Milwaukee Brewers coaching staff in 1971 and served as the club's interim manager briefly in 1975.
-He took over full-time as the Brewers' skipper in 1982, replacing [Buck Rodgers]], and led a team known as "Harvey's Wallbangers" for its hitting prowess to the World Series.
-Sadly, he had a leg amputated and died young.
+He took over full-time as the Brewers' skipper in 1982, replacing Buck Rodgers, and led a team known as "Harvey's Wallbangers" for its hitting prowess to the World Series.

 Notable Achievements